kennytm/cargo-kcov/README.md

             --kcov <PATH>              Path to the kcov executable -o, --output <PATH>            Output directory, default to [target/cov] -v, --verbose                  Use verbose output
-            --coveralls                Upload merged coverage data to coveralls.io from Travis CI --no-clean-rebuild         Do not perform a clean rebuild before collecting coverage.
+            --open                     Open the coverage report on finish --coveralls                Upload merged coverage data to coveralls.io from Travis CI --no-clean-rebuild         Do not perform a clean rebuild before collecting coverage.
 This improves performance when the test case was already built for coverage, but may cause wrong coverage statistics if used incorrectly.
 If you use this option, make sure the `target/` folder is used exclusively by one rustc/cargo version only, and the test cases are built with `RUSTFLAGS="-C link-dead-code" cargo test`.
             --print-install-kcov-sh    Prints the sh code that installs kcov to `~/.cargo/bin`.
 Note that this will *not* install dependencies required by kcov.
         -h, --help                     Prints help information
         -V, --version                  Prints version information

     ARGS:
         <KCOV-ARGS>...
 Further arguments passed to kcov.
 If empty, the default arguments
-                          `--verify --exclude-pattern=/.cargo` will be passed to kcov.
+                        `--verify --exclude-pattern=$CARGO_HOME` will be passed to kcov.